GSA/digitalgov.gov/content/posts/2014-06-11-talking-usability-with-kids-over-milk-and-cookies.md

 ---
-url: /2014/06/11/talking-usability-with-kids-over-milk-and-cookies/
 date: 2014-06-11 10:00:51 -0400
 title: Talking Usability with Kids over Milk and Cookies
 summary: 'The Bureau of Labor Statistics (BLS) recently created a new Web page made especially for students, so who better to give it a test run than children attending &ldquo;Take Your Daughters and Sons to Work Day&rdquo;?
-We took advantage of this event held on April 24, 2014, at the'
+We took advantage of this event held on April 24, 2014, at'
 authors:
   - jean-fox
   - robin-l-kaplan
 categories:
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - BLS